Koszul duality for topological E_n-operads: The restricted little-disc operad

-In particular, if $\pi(x,t)$ is the indiscrete partition $\{I\}$, then $r(x,t) \leq 1$. \end{lemma} \begin{proof} We prove this by induction on the number of elements in $[i]$.
-For one element, the claim is clear.
-For the induction step, suppose $[i]$ has more then one element.
-There is some $j \in [i]-\{i\}$ such that $|x_i - x_j| \leq t_i+t_j$.
-The induction hypothesis tells us that
+In particular, if $\pi(x,t)$ is the indiscrete partition $\{I\}$, then $r(x,t) \leq 1$. \end{lemma} \begin{proof} We use induction on the number of elements of $J$.
+If $J$ has a single element, the claim is immediate.
+For the induction step, suppose $J$ has more then one element, and consider the maximal $(x,t)$-connected subsets of $J - \{j\}$ which we denote $J_1,\dots,J_k$.